youblue/CrazyBuyer/README.md

 # CrazyBuyer

 This program is for insight data engineer challenge of "Anomaly Detection".

 More details about the problem set up please refer to: https://github.com/InsightDataScience/anomaly_detection.

-Any of the final detected "anomaly" who makes much more purchases than average of his/her friends, for me, is better called "CrazyBuyer".
+Any of the final detected "anomaly" who makes much more purchases than average of his/her friends, for me, is better called "CrazyBuyer" :)

 ## Summary of approach
 ### Data structure